NandoSerrano85/etsy_seller_automater/README.railway-nas.md

 # Railway + QNAP NAS Deployment Guide

-This guide shows how to deploy your Etsy Seller Automater to Railway using your QNAP NAS as storage instead of AWS S3.
+This guide shows how to deploy your CraftFlow application to Railway using your QNAP NAS as storage instead of AWS S3.

 ## 🏗️ Architecture Overview